Reality TV program ‘Cops’ comes to Sonoma County

-“Nobody has to sign anything if they don’t want to,” said Crum said, who expressed surprise people regularly agree having video of their arrest air on TV.
+“Nobody has to sign anything if they don’t want to,” said Crum, who expressed surprise people regularly agree to having video of their arrest air on TV.

 Deputies and residents are not given any compensation for their participation in the program, according to the contract Sheriff Rob Giordano signed.

 The production company and the Santa Rosa Police Department are finalizing a contract that would allow filming to start May 12, said Lt.
 Rick Kohut.